Caglar Gulcehre

 I finished my Ph.D. under the supervision of Yoshua Bengio at MILA.

 I defended my thesis "Learning and time: on using memory and curricula for language understanding" in 2018 with Christopher Manning as my external examiner.
 Currently, the research topics that I am working on include but are not limited to reinforcement learning, offline RL, large-scale deep architectures (or foundational models. as they call it these days), and representation learning (including self-supervised learning, new architectures, causal representations, etc.) I have served as an area chair and reviewer to significant machine learning conferences such as ICML, NeurIPS, ICLR, and journals like Nature and JMLR.
 I have published at numerous influential conferences and journals such as Nature, JMLR, NeurIPS, ICML, ICLR, ACL, EMNLP, etc...
 My work has received the best paper award at the Nonconvex Optimization workshop at NeurIPS and an honorable mention for best paper at ICML 2019.
+I have co-organized the Science and Engineering of Deep Learning workshops and three other workshops at NeurIPS, ICML, and ICLR.

 Recent Updates